sasagichuki/sasagichuki.githubx/_posts/2015-09-08-The-Waiting-Place.md

 ---
 layout: post
-title:  "Nina Ngoja"
+title: The Waiting place
-date:   1928-11-18 01:00:00
+date: 2016-02-18T01:00:00.000Z
-last_modified_at:  1928-11-18 01:00:00
+last_modified_at: 2016-02-18T01:00:00.000Z
-excerpt: "Disney had Ub Iwerks secretly begin animating a new cartoon while still under contract with Universal..."
+excerpt: Are you in the Waiting place ?
-categories: history
+categories: Life Hacking
-tags:  mickey
+tags: General
 image:
-  feature: steamboat.jpg
+  feature: makeupyourmind.jpg
   topPosition: 0px
 bgContrast: dark
 bgGradientOpacity: darker
-syntaxHighlighter: no
+syntaxHighlighter: 'no'
 published: false
 ---

 ## Dr Seuss

+Theodore Geisel wanted to be a serious writer, he was waiting for the day when he would arrive

+I once had this monologue in a movie, the movie was not remarkable but the monologue grabbed me, i rewound several times so that i could write it down....

 I did not know that Dr. Seuss was a failed writer, or so he thought of himself, a lot of us can identify with the Waiting Place, that limbo in between who we are and what we think we should be.

+Now Theodore though of himself as a mediorce writter, he had not made his mark.... on the side theodore would write childrens books under a pseudonym .. you just in case he became famous and he could use his real name...
+Well Theodore never really became a serious writer.... but his alternate self became the writer of the most famous children books, Dr. Seuss...
+Seuss being his middle name Theodore Seuss Geisel

+Often we are stuck in the same place...
+The Waiting Place...  everyone is waiting for something Pete Odera is one sharp chap, I have never forgotten this line from one of his sermons "Africa's failure is postponing excellence " frankly that is everyones failure, not sweating the details now, not putting in that extra hour, always waiting for when you will be a bit older, raise more money, have more time,

-I first heard it in a movie and rewond it sevral times to write it down, the movie was not remarkable [link] but the poem left a mark in my head... until yesterday when i learned that it was penned by Theodore Geisel... a failed writer.....
+it sevral times to write it down,  [link] but the poem left a mark in my head... until yesterday when i learned that it was penned by Theodore Geisel... a failed writer.....

 Also known as Dr Seuss!